smnookin/smnookin.github.io/_posts/2014-10-13-the-naked-dome.md

 ![_View from the top of MIT's Great Dome.
 Courtesy of the MIT News Office._](http://i.imgur.com/CHMwIGR.jpg "View from the top of MIT's Great Dome.
 Courtesy of the MIT News Office.")
 It's always exciting when a new hack appears at MIT.
 As people begin to notice the hack's arrival some morning, news will travel backwards into the dormitories and living groups, and soon people will trek well beyond their normal commute to get a good view.

-Outside of the Institvte, hacking has come to be associated with malicious computer access.
+Outside of the Institute, hacking has come to be associated with malicious computer access.
 However, MIT's [IHTFP Hack Gallery](http://hacks.mit.edu) helpfully provides that:

 > The word hack at MIT usually refers to a clever, benign, and "ethical" prank or practical joke, which is both challenging for the perpetrators and amusing to the MIT community (and sometimes even the rest of the world!)